luminus-framework/luminus/resources/public/md/migrations.md

 By default Luminus doesn't provide any tools for database migration or scheme management.
-Nevertheless, there is a number of data base migration options available for Clojure and they can easily integrated into a Luminus project.
+Nevertheless, there is a number of data base migration options available for Clojure and they can be easily integrated into a Luminus project.

 Below is a list of all the popular migration libraries currently available: